adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/campaign-api/deletemedia-service-operation.md

 manager: "ehansen"
 ---
 # DeleteMedia Service Operation
-Deletes the specified media from an account?s media library.
+Deletes the specified media from an account's media library.

 > [!NOTE]
 > This service operation is not yet supported.